-Longford County Council is supported by the Eastern and Midland CARO, one of four regional Climate Action Regional Offices established in 2018 in response to Action 8 of the 2018 'National Adaptation Framework (NAF) - Planning for a Climate Resilient Ireland' to drive climate action at both regional and local levels.
-The Eastern and Midlands CARO is mandated to co-ordinate climate action between local authorities as well support local authorities in the preparation of Climate Action Plans.
+Longford County Council is supported by the Eastern & Midland CARO, one of four regional Climate Action Regional Offices established in 2018 in response to Action 8 of the 2018 'National Adaptation Framework (NAF) - Planning for a Climate Resilient Ireland' to drive climate action at both regional and local levels.
+The Eastern & Midland CARO is mandated to co-ordinate between local authorities in preparation of each Climate Action Plan.